 Fruit juice syrup requires no preparation.
-To prepare sugar and Stevia, my preference (or if you prefer, Splenda) syrups, while heating the water in a pot on the stove (or microwave), add sugar slowly, stirring constantly to dissolve.
+To prepare sugar and Stevia (or if you prefer, Splenda) syrups, while heating the water in a pot on the stove (or microwave), add sugar slowly, stirring constantly to dissolve.
 Once it is dissolved remove it from the heat.
 After preparing the liquid syrup, let it cool before mixing it with the rhubarb!

 Step 6 - Wet Pack Only: Mix the rhubarb with the sweetener solution